EnesCoder/TurkishC/README.md

 * ./transpile (path to your file to get transpiled) (the output .c file) (your dictionary path, OPTINAL) *

-This is a thing just which just got started so it has bugs for sure, and not many words in the dictionary.
-I don't think I will mess with this project again but if I do I will update stuff for good.

-Have fun sir
+This is just a side project, so I think you will just look at the code, which I would not recommend.
+So nothing important.